nikolaosmparoutis/Feature-Engineering-RegularizedNonNegativeMatrixFactorization/README.md

     the projection).

  - **Used the yield to create generator in order to get the values for each experiment: W, C, epsilon value (value compared with the error for the early stop), the iteration it    stopped**

+A gentle offer to a good friend to pass for sure his last course in Machine Learning for his master :)